pielas/ror-sandbox/README.md

 > :warning: Each service has been intended to run from dedicated script which configures environment variables used in docker-compose.yml, builds proper image and runs it.
 If you want to use docker-compose directly check section "Using docker-compose manually"

 There are few dedicated scripts to run services, prepare env for custom use and clean env from data.
-Scripts that are used to run services are starting in terminal attached mode.
+Scripts that are used to run services start in terminal attached mode.
 It's done this way to make it less likely that you will forget to reload service after config change or service would be left running in the background.
 To stop service press `Ctrl+C`.

 Each script was intended to be executed from the root sandbox directory.
-Using it from other directories will fuck up hardcoded paths.
+Using it from other directories will mess up hardcoded paths.
 Here's a list of all scripts:

 * `run_elasticsearch.sh` - will build and run Elasticsearch service.
 * `run_kibana.sh` - will build and run the Kibana service.
 You can use the optional `--eshome` or `-e` parameter to run Kibana OSS dedicated to work with `eshome` ES instance located in `elasticsearch-readonlyrest-plugin` repository.